LiajuX/LaunchBase-Challenges-01/README.md

 <p>
   These are the solutions of the module 1 challenges of LaunchBase, a bootcamp to learn how to develop complete web applications.
-  In this module they taught the basic concepts of JavaScripts.
+  In this module they taught the basic concepts of JavaScript.
 </p>

 <h3 align="left">